2025–26 UEFA Women's Europa Cup: Knockout phase

-In the knockout phase, teams play against each other over two legs on a home-and-away basis.
-The bracket is predetermined and a draw was held on 17 October 2025 to place the 16 teams into positions in the bracket.
-Eight teams will be seeded according to club coefficients and drawn to face the unseeded teams in the round of 16.
-Which club plays the first leg at home for each match of every round was also decided.
+In the knockout phase, teams played against each other over two legs on a home-and-away basis.
+The bracket was predetermined and a draw was held on 17 October 2025 to place the 16 teams into positions in the bracket.
+Eight teams were seeded according to club coefficients and drawn to face the unseeded teams in the round of 16.
+Which club played the first leg at home for each tie of every round was also decided.